jhonbourne/database-interface-platform/README.md

 # database-interface-platform
 A platform for data query and visualization.
 ## Dependencies
+Developed in Windows.
 - python >= 3.8
 - python dependencies:
     pymysql (for MySQL interface)
     lxml (for spider)
     flask, flask_cors (for backend)
     jieba (for wordclould function)
+    numpy, opencv-python (for image processing)

 - JavaScript dependencies:
     Node.js (with NPM included)